fortify/sample-parser/README.md

             </images>
           ```

-- __Scan vulnerability (issue) parser specific attributes (issue-parser):__ this section must be used to define parser plugin specific attributes and should not be included in manifest of plugins of any other types.
+- __Scan vulnerability (issue) parser specific attributes (issue-parser):__ Use this section to define parser plugin-specific attributes.
+Do not include this section in the manifest of other plugin types.
-    - __Vulnerability source engine type (engine-type):__ this attribute is very important and helps SSC to coordinate work of different types of parser plugins installed in SSC and distinguish vulnerabilities parsed by different parser plugins.
+    - __Vulnerability source engine type (engine-type):__ This important attribute helps SSC to coordinate work of different parser plugins types installed in SSC and to distinguish vulnerabilities parsed by different parser plugins.
-      This attribute contain a meaningful name of the analyser (engine) that produces files that can be parsed by a parser.
-It is recommended that you use the public analyser product name to define the supported engine type of the plugin.
+      This attribute contains a meaningful name for the analyser (engine) that produces files that a parser can parse.
+Fortify recommends that you use the public analyser product name to define the supported engine type for the plugin.
-      Different plugin developers can develop plugins that can parse the same analysers scan results.
-So, using public analysers product names as engine types should help SSC to check if multiple plugins installed in SSC are compatible with each other and are able to parse different types of analysis result files.
+      Different developers can develop plugins that can parse the same analyser's scan results.
+So, using public analysers' product names as engine types should help SSC to determine whether multiple plugins installed in SSC are compatible with each other and whether they can parse different types of analysis result files.
       __One plugin can support only one engine type.__
-      If it is really necessary to change the supported engine type, a new plugin must be released for the new engine type and must have a different unique pluginId.
+      If you absolutely must change the supported engine type, a new plugin (with a different, unique plugin ID) must be released for the new engine type.
       Mandatory.
 Max length: 80 chars.
-Format: uppercased latin characters / numbers separated by space, hyphen, dot, underscore or space.
+Format: uppercase Latin characters / numbers to be separated by spaces, hyphens, dots, or underscores.

-      Examples of plugin engine type definition
+      Example plugin engine type definitions:
       ```
         <engine-type>SAMPLE</engine-type>